syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/create-sfpdfviewer-in-a-popup-window.md

 ---
 layout: post
-title: Create an SfPdfViewer within a popup window in Blazor | Syncfusion&reg;
+title: Create a SfPdfViewer within a popup window in Blazor | Syncfusion&reg;
 description: Learn here all about Create SfPdfViewer in a popup window in Syncfusion&reg; Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer